 One-Size-Fits-All Approach:

-Using a generic compliance training program that doesn’t account for the specific needs of an organization can be ineffective.
+Using a one size fits all compliance training program which does not take into account the specific needs of an organization is to be avoided.

 Lack of Follow-up: